anthill-platform/anthill/docs/services/profile.rst

 Profile Service
 ===============

-A service designed to store player profiles.
+A service designed to store player profiles – special objects to account progress of the Player inside of the game, and to sync it remotely from anywhere.

 .. seealso::
    :anthill-service-source:`Source Code <profile>`